FAQs

 How do I join?
 What are the necessary steps?

-Contact the EA office at 262-821-3600 or 877-MY GROWTH (877-694-7698) or ea@executiveagenda.com.
-After learning a little about you and your background, we will introduce you to a Group Chair in your area.
-The Group Chair will contact you to schedule an in-person discovery meeting to determine if Executive Agenda membership matches your professional and personal development plan.
+Start by completing the Become a Member form or contact the EA office at 262-821-3600 or 877-MY GROWTH (877-694-7698) or ea@executiveagenda.com.
+After learning a little about you and your background, you will be introduced to a Group Chair who serves your geographic area.
+The Group Chair will contact you to schedule an in-person discovery meeting to determine if Executive Agenda membership aligns with your professional and personal development plan.

 How much time will I need to invest?